 Woder costs $98, which may make you balk considering its limitations, but it comes with a one-year warranty on all of its components and a 60-day money-back guarantee.
 Not at all bad.

-6. Camco GardenPURE Carbon Water Hose Filter
+5. Camco GardenPURE Carbon Water Hose Filter

-If you’re looking for a filter specifically for your organic garden, fruits, and vegetables, the Camco garden hose filter may be what you need.
 This filter uses KDF, granular activated carbon filter, and a 100-micron fiber barrier to remove dirt and other sediment, chlorine, chloramine, heavy metals, hydrogen sulfide, and organic matter from water that could harm the growth of your plants or increase the risk of infestation.

-This filter is especially good if you have hydro and aeroponic gardening systems in which the plant roots are directly submerged in water.
+The Garden PURE is especially good if you have hydro and aeroponic gardening systems in which the plant roots are directly submerged in water.

 I had to place it at the sixth spot because this filter is only NSF/ANSI 372 certified, which means this filter components are made with less than 0.25% lead.
 This doesn’t prove anything about its cleaning efficiency.